lawlorseanr/movie-database-service/README.md

 6. For this example, the credentials are simply `admin` and `password`.
 7. By default, "Harry Potter" has been queried to render some tiles to the page.
 Change the query and you will see the results update in real time.
 8. Enjoy.
 9. Note: If you are unable to log in, make sure you have completed Step #2.
+If you have issues seeding the database, ensure you have mongodb-community, or similar, running on your computer.